Petrushka (ballet): Russian puppets

 Petrushka is a puppet.
 He is a character known across Europe under different names: Punch in England, Polichinelle in France, Pulcinella in Italy, Kasperle in Germany, and Petrushka in Russia.
 Whatever his name, he is a trickster, a rebel, and a wife beater.
 He enforces moral justice with a wooden club, speaks in a high-pitched, squeaky voice, and argues with the devil.
-His plays were formulaic and subversive.
-They repeated key scenes from one play to another.
-The plays usually ended with a dog, a policeman, or the devil dragging him away.
+His plays are formulaic and subversive.
+They repeat key scenes from one play to another.
+The plays usually end with a dog, a policeman, or the devil dragging him away.

 Empress Anna Ivanovna brought marionettes to Russia in the 18th century.
 These puppets were an amusement for the aristocracy.
 Rod puppets were an Asian import.
 They performed religious plays, mostly at Christmas.
 Petrushka, however, was a hand puppet.
 He was loved by the common people.
 He performed in street theatres and other open air venues in small portable booths or behind screens that could be easily assembled and just as easily disassembled.
 After the Russian Revolution, Soviet authorities forced Petrushka indoors.
 They wanted to be better able to monitor his subversiveness.